 When researching how to measure brand awareness, you will likely come across the Google Search Console.
 The Google Search Console is a useful tool when you are looking for the success of a branding campaign you have recently launched.
 The Google Search Console can show you how many impressions your branding campaign received.
 Impressions represent the total number of consumers that saw your branding campaign.

 This is really important if you are looking to analyze your click-through rate.
 Your click-through rate is the percentage of consumers that saw your branding campaign and consequently interacted with it.
 The click-through rate is an important brand awareness metric because it can give you some insight into the success of your branding campaign.
 Google Search Console can also recommend a cost-per-thousand impressions campaign based on the results you receive from your initial campaign.
 If you are interested in creating a campaign with Google, this is a great way to get a ballpark on what the cost will be.

 2 – Study the Direct Growth of Your Website Receives

 Be sure when you are checking the traffic your website receives that you look at long-term trends.
 Individual days can and will have ups and downs.
 A single day with a lot or very little traffic does not mean that your brand is losing awareness.
+This is particularly true depending on the type of content you offer.
 Looking at long-term trends in traffic will give you a much better understanding of how successful your brand awareness campaigns have been.

 3 – Track Referral Traffic